Chapin, South Carolina

 Chapin, popularly known as the "Capital of Lake Murray", is a small lake town located at the northern tip of Lexington County, South Carolina, United States.
 Lake Murray separates Chapin from the rest of Lexington County.
 The population of Chapin was 1,445 according to the 2010 census, and an estimated 1,633 in 2019.

-Chapin is located approximately 24 mi northwest of Columbia, and many people commute there for work; however, the town is considered fringe rural by the US postal service.
+Chapin is located approximately 24 mi northwest of Columbia, and many people commute there for work.

-The town government is set up in the mayor-council form, and the current mayor is Albert Koon.
-Chapin has four public schools in the area; the first Chapin school was built in 1924.
-Lake Murray is the main attraction to Chapin and provides boaters with water-related recreation.

 History

-Chapin is named after Martin Chapin in 1889.
+Chapin was named after Martin Chapin in 1889.
 After Chapin and Laura Anne Benjamin were married on June 16, 1850, the couple moved down South because of Martin's health (a lung condition).
 The Chapins were living in Columbia when Martin's doctor suggested he to move to the Piney Woods area.
 He bought property in this area, and over the years Chapin bought 4218 acre.
 He built a home in Piney Woods and later a hotel in the 1880s along the new rail line that ran from Columbia to Laurens, the Columbia, Newberry and Laurens Railroad.
 The railroad provided a way to trade and transport goods to the capital city.
 Cotton and the lumber industry were flourishing with the railroad providing transportation.
 After Martin's death on August 31, 1894, Laura Chapin sold their home and moved into the Chapin hotel.

 On March 28, 1907, Job S. Wessinger, P.M.
 Frick, and J. S. Honeycut founded the Bank of Chapin.
 One year later the building for the bank was built.
 The bank prospered with help from the railroad.

 During World War I, Chapin was doing well economically.
 The price of cotton had risen and the farmers were making plenty of money.
 As a result, the Bank of Chapin was also thriving during this time.
 The first high school was built in 1924.

 Slowly the businesses in Chapin were starting to experience hard times nearing the 1930s.
 On Thursday, October 15, 1931, the Bank of Chapin did not open, and like other banks around the world, the bank would not allow customers to withdraw their money.
 Anybody who had money saved in the bank lost that money due to the crash of the stock market, later known as the start of the Great Depression.
 Another disaster to hit Chapin was the building of the dam on the Saluda River that would result in the building of a lake.
 This lake would take over most of the Chapin families’ farms and homesteads.
 The building of the dam was started in 1927.